 Type 17: AE3.
 CONCORDIA AVGGG

-Constantinopolis seated facing, head right, holding sceptre, her rightfoot on prow and her left knee forward.
+Constantinopolis seated facing, head right, holding sceptre, not holding a globe, her right foot on prow and her left knee forward.

 378-383

 Types 15 and 16 are very similar to this type.
 If there is a globe left, it is Type 15.
 If there is a globe right, it is Type 16.
-This type has no globe.
+Type 17 has no globe.

 Type 17 is a scarce type of Theodosius.
 It was also rarely struck for Gratian.